 One thing that makes Rutgers great is the diversity of our population.
 We are all here to learn from each other, and learning often takes the form of lively discussion and debate among people with different perspectives.
 As long as we are respectful to one another, discussion and debate can be valuable experiences.
-It is my priority to foster learning among students in the Rutgers community, and this requires that my classroom be a safe and supportive space for all.
-If there is anything I can do to help you thrive in our community, I trust that you will let me know.
+It is my priority to foster learning among students in the Rutgers community, and this requires that my classroom be a safe space for all.
+If anyone in the class says anything that makes you feel uncomfortable regarding your ethnic, religious, gender, or other identity, please let me know.
+Additionally, if you prefer to be called a name that is different from the name on my roster, or have a preferred set of pronouns that you would like me to use, please let me know that as well.
 I want this class to be a positive experience for all of us!